Weighted Analytic Torsion for Weighted Digraphs: Introduction

-Letting $n$ run over $0,1,2,\ldots$, the formula (\ref{eq-intro}) gives a sub-chain complex $\Omega_*(G)$ of $\mathcal{R}_*(V)$.
-The {\it $n$-th path homology} $H_n(G)$ of $G$ is defined as the $n$-th homology group of the chain complex $\Omega_*(G)$.
-In 2020, Alexander Grigor'yan, Yong Lin and Shing-Tung Yau \cite{lin1} defined the R-torsion and the analytic torsion for digraphs by using path complexes and proved that the R-torsion and the analytic torsion are equal (cf. \cite[Theorem~3.14]{lin3}).
-The argument in \cite{lin1} also applies to general chain complexes with inner products.
+In 2020, Alexander Grigor'yan, Yong Lin and Shing-Tung Yau \cite{lin1} defined the R-torsion and the analytic torsion for digraphs by using path complexes and proved that the R-torsion and the analytic torsion are equal (cf. \cite[Theorem~3.14]{lin1}).

-In this paper, we let $G$ be a finite digraph.
-We study weighted digraphs whose weights are pairs $(f,g)$ of non-vanishing real functions $f$ and $g$ (called weight functions or weights) on the vertices of $G$.
-By twisting the boundary maps using the first weight function $f$ and rescaling the inner products on the chain level using the second weight function $g$, we construct the $(f,g)$-weighted Hodge-Laplace operators (cf. Section~\ref{s3}) on $\Omega_n(G)$, $n\geq 0$, whose analytic torsion is denoted by $T(G,f,g)$.
-For any real number $c\neq 0$ and any non-vanishing weight $f$ on $V$, we use $cf$ to denote the non-vanishing weight on $V$ with the value $cf(v)$ for each $v$.
-We prove the following theorem: